99stealth/simple_random_app/README.md

   - `docker_repository` - your DockerHub repository where you are going to store built docker images
 - Now run the build and enjoy the automation

+## Rollback
+When you deploy service at first time it creates the CloudWatch Event which allows to listen the for `Essential container in task exited` and sets an Alarm as a `Rollback Trigger` to current CFn stack.
+If the number of tasks exited tasks from updated task definition will be greater than 2 per 1 minute then rollback will be triggered.

 ## Changes in source code
 It is obviously that you may want to make some changes in source code or other components.
 So, here are several things that you should know:
 - After you make a `git push` build will be trigered